turbofunction/dubec/README.txt

 Board includes an amount of thermal vias due to dual DC-DC converters.
 Also for this reason the
-2 oz. copper is highly preferred (for elecrical and thermal conductivity).
+2 oz. copper is highly preferred; for elecrical and thermal conductivity.

 Layer order: